Getting Started

 Starts the development server with hot reloading.

-In development, webpack will emit his files in ____public____ folder.
+In development, the bundler will emit its files in public folder.

 In development, all pages are rendered dynamically.